-The Changi Singapore Airport is one of the world’s nicest airports for travels.
-Free is a big word here!
-How many airports can you find free wireless access?
-Not many, but Changi Airport delivers high speed access.
-They also have labtop docking stations with a variety of electrical outlets to service the International visitor.
-In addition there are over 500 Internet terminals that you can use free of charge.
-A movie lounge, gaming area, “resting rooms”, special foot massage chairs and if you have more than 5 hours between flights, city tours are offered – again all of these services are provided at no charge!
+Changi Singapore Airport is one of the world’s best airports.
+Convenient and comfortable with high speed internet access, laptop docking stations with a variety of electrical outlets to service guests and numerous work spaces (great for business travelers).
+The airport also features a movie lounge, an outdoor sunflower garden, a gaming area, “resting rooms”, special foot massage chairs and for those who have more than 5 hours between flights, complimentary city tours are offered – again all of these services are provided at no charge.
+Note the city tours often fill up quickly.
 The airport also offers other paying services including the use of a rooftop pool, a transit lounge offering showers and sleeping accommodations, as well as massage, fine dining and hotel options.

-What is probably the best and most ornate example of a Chinese Temple in South East Asia is the Buddha Tooth Relic Temple and Museum located at 288 South Bridge Road.
+What is probably the best and most ornate example of a Chinese temple in South East Asia is the Buddha Tooth Relic Temple and Museum located at 288 South Bridge Road.
 This is a must visit free attraction located in the heart of Chinatown.
-Incredible artwork, huge statutes and a dazzling display of gold and red will greet you once you enter the building.
+Incredible artwork, huge statutes and a dazzling display of gold and red greets visitors who enter the temple.
 Knee length shorts are at minimum required to enter but several sarongs are available for use if you need to cover up.
-Asia’s largest stupa is located inside made from a whopping 420 kg of solid gold!
+Asia’s largest stupa is located inside made from a whopping 420 kg of solid gold.
 It is surrounded by over 200 rubies which makes for a very dazzling display.

 Quays – Clarke Quay and Boat Quay (pronounced “key”) are located within about 10 minutes walking distance from each other.
-These are essentially touristy type restaurants and bars located along the brown river way.
+These are essentially touristy type restaurants and bars located along the Singapore River.
 Clarke Quay is definitely much more touristy than Boat Quay and the prices are a bit more as well.
-For budget travelers alcohol is generally not cheap in Singapore and its no different along these two Quays.
-These Quays tend to be fairly empty during the daylight hours, but once darkness fall it is a different story.
+For budget travelers alcohol is generally not cheap in Singapore and its no different along these two quays.
+These quays tend to be fairly empty during the day, but once darkness fall it is a different story.

-A bridge connects to the island so you can drive – a small entry fee is charged.
-At the mall where the metro leaves for the island, you can buy a variety of bundled tickets to the island attractions, however if there are long lines here, we do not recommend buying your tickets here.
+A bridge connects to the island for vehicular traffic – a small entry fee is charged.
+At the mall where the metro leaves for the island, one can buy a variety of bundled tickets to the island attractions, however if there are long lines here, we do not recommend buying your tickets here.
 Rather wait until you get on the island.
 As you exit any of the metro stops you can purchase your tickets here and the lines usually tend to be much shorter than at the actual mall.
 Also note that you can buy individual tickets on site of any paid attraction on the island.

 Highlights include parts of Orchard Street that surround the Paragon Shopping Center which contain name brand luxury items as well as a number of malls and VivoCity which is located at Harbor Front (NE1 stop on the Purple Line).
 Billed as the “largest lifestyle destination in Singapore” it delivers small and large retail outlets, dining, and name brand shopping.
 Did you think airlines are the only service industry that offers business class?
-Think again, the huge multiplex at the mall boasts 15 screens including a Business Class Cinema!
+Think again, the huge multiplex at the mall boasts 15 screens including a Business Class Cinema.
 More info – visit: www.vivocity.com.sg